0xNordian/deso-mcp/README.md

 - *"How do I set up the deso-js SDK in a React app?"*
 - *"What permissions do I need for posting transactions?"*
 - *"Show me how to configure identity management"*
+- *"What are the different access levels in DeSo Identity?"*
+- *"How do I set up derived keys for my server application?"*
+- *"What's the difference between iframe and window identity APIs?"*

 ### Architecture Understanding
 - *"Explain how DeSo transactions work"*